epheo/shaddock/README.md

 Docker instances are (will be :) ) builds by templated dockerfiles You will find the Services Dockerfiles templates in 'dockerfiles/'

+In order to use Octopenstack with a distant server or on **Mac OS** with boot2docker you can change the address in configuration.yaml

 REQUIEREMENTS
 -------------
 - [Docker](https://docs.docker.com/installation/archlinux/)